Every major software era has been defined by a new distribution surface

 - Universal - Messages come pre-installed on smartphones.
 Developers can reach iOS and Android users instantly through an interface they already use every day.

 - Sticky - The messaging inbox is mobile’s most retentive surface.
 It’s where people stay in touch with friends and family.
-That level of daily engagement is something most gaming platforms can only dream of.
+That level of daily engagement is something most app platforms can only dream of.

 - New app-like superpowers - Messaging hit a structural inflection point in late 2024, when RCS became effectively universal across modern smartphones.
 The inbox transformed from simple text threads into an interactive, app-like surface.